aduzsardi/verify-certificate/README.md

 ## Info

-- This script is mean to be run in scheduled ci/cd pipeline or in cronjob
+- This script is meant to be run in scheduled ci/cd pipeline or in cronjob
 - There are a few variables that need to be adjusted in the script

-**HOSTS** - is list of tuples of ('host', port) pairs, where host is an string and port is an integer
+**HOSTS** - is list of tuples of ('host', port) pairs, where host is a string and port is an integer

 **SLACK_WEBHOOK** - is your slack webhook url